Fun things to do around Kahului and nearby attractions around Maui

 Enjoy the popular Swap Meet at the Maui Community College

-The regular Saturday swap meet at the Maui Community College is an easy morning event event to buy fruits and veggies, souvenirs and gift items and some take out food snacks or bento lunches to enjoy at the beach or outdoor venues.
+Whenever I visit Maui, I love to visit the regular Saturday swap meet at the Maui Community College.
+It’s an easy morning event to buy fruits and veggies, souvenirs and gift items and some take-out food snacks or bento lunches to enjoy at the beach or outdoor venues.
+Easy parking, inexpensive entrance and large walking promenades makes this a popular event to visit on Saturdays.

 Address: 310 W Kaahumanu Ave, Kahului, HI 96732